Commands

 sidecar init

 Initialize Sidecar in the current directory.
-Creates .sidecar/ (database, config, preferences, AGENTS.md, summary.md), plus AGENTS.md and CLAUDE.md at the repo root.
-Use --force to overwrite existing Sidecar-managed files.
+Creates .sidecar/ (tasks, runs, prompts, database, config, preferences, AGENTS.md, summary.md), plus AGENTS.md and CLAUDE.md at the repo root.
+You can optionally generate project instructions.md from either a named template or a direct file path (use one, not both).
+Sidecar will not overwrite existing instructions.md unless --force is used.

 When: